 In this paper we focus on race and gender diversity for two specific reasons.
 First, recent legislation and diversity efforts worldwide have drawn more attention to the importance of female representation on boards of directors.
-Women are underrepresented not only on Fortune 500 boards in the United States, but also on the FTSE 100 boards in the United Kingdom (Singh and Vinnicombe, 2003, 2004; Singh et al., 2008) and in other countries as well.
-For example, in Norway the government is now requiring companies to appoint women to their corporate boards to achieve 40 per cent females within the next three years, and Sweden has implemented similar legislation with a target of 25 per cent female representation (Hoel, 2004; Singh and Vinnicombe, 2006).
+Women are under-represented not only on Fortune 500 boards in the United States, but also on the FTSE 100 boards in the United Kingdom (Singh, Terjesen, and Vinnicombe, 2007; Singh and Vinnicombe, 2003, 2004) and in other countries as well.
+For example, in Norway the government is now requiring companies to appoint women to their corporate boards to achieve 40% females within the next three years, and Sweden has implemented similar legislation with a target of 25% female representation (Hoel, 2004; Singh and Vinnicombe, 2006).
 The Sarbanes-Oxley Act of 2002 in the United States, legislation that calls for more independence of the members on boards, has been heralded as an opportunity for more females to become directors.
-This is a potential opportunity for women to gain seats on boards, because the majority of females on boards are outside directors (Dalton et al., 2006).
+This is a potential opportunity for women to gain seats on boards, because the majority of females on boards are outside directors (Dalton, Dalton and Certo, 2006).
 These diversity initiatives demonstrate the importance and timeliness of studying diversity on boards.
 Second, we focus on racial and gender diversity because these are topics of practical importance to companies today.
-There are growing numbers of women in top management positions today, with the pipeline for women CEOs and directors expected to increase (Giscombe and Mattis, 2002; Helfat et al., 2006).
-In addition, racial minorities now make up the majority of the US population within 18 of the largest 25 markets where most business transactions take place (Bureau of Labor Statistics, 2005; Gomez-Mejia et al., 2007).
-Because of this diverse working environment, 92 per cent of companies in the USA report efforts targeted at gender diversity, and 90 per cent report efforts targeted at racial diversity (Catalyst, 2006b).
+There are growing numbers of women in top management positions today, with the pipeline for women CEOs and directors expected to increase (Giscombe and Mattis, 2002; Helfat, Harris and Wolfson, 2006).
+In addition, racial minorities now make up the majority of the U.S. population within 18 of the largest 25 markets where most business transactions take place (Bureau of Labor Statistics, 2005; Gomez-Mejia, Balkin and Cardy, 2007).
+Because of this diverse working environment, 92% of companies in the U.S. report efforts targeted at gender diversity, and 90% report efforts targeted at racial diversity (Catalyst, 2006b).
 Therefore, companies operate in a very diverse environment today, and they expend a good deal of effort trying to attract and manage that diversity.

 While our focus is on both gender and racial diversity, we must acknowledge that there are both similarities and differences between these two types of diversity.
 Some similarities that are shared between female and minority directors are that they are both more likely to have backgrounds outside the business arena, to have higher-level educational degrees, and to more quickly become a member of other boards compared to male directors (Hillman et al., 2002).
-Both gender and race are highly visible types of diversity that may send signals to the public (Tsui et al., 1992) and both racial minorities and females are traditionally underrepresented on boards (Alliance for Board Diversity, 2005; Catalyst, 2006a).
+Both gender and race are highly visible types of diversity that may send signals to the public (Tsui, Egan and O'Reilly, 1992) and both racial minorities and females are traditionally underrepresented on boards (Catalyst, 2006a; Alliance for Board Diversity, 2005).